 There exist various approximation algorithms for the maximization of a monotone submodular function subject to a matroid and a knapsack constraint.
-The algorithm with the best approximation ratio was proposed in [16].
+The algorithm with the best approximation ratio was proposed in [18].
 This algorithm uses pipage rounding, a procedure which aims to convert a fractional solution of an optimization problem into an integral one, through a sequence of simple updates.
-It achieves an $(1 - 1/e - \epsilon)$ -approximation ratio for any constant $\epsilon > 0$ .
-Nevertheless, the value of this algorithm is mostly theoretical, since it relies on the enumeration of $1/\epsilon^4$ elements which can be a quite large number in practice.
+It achieves a $(1-1/e-\epsilon)$ -approximation ratio for any constant $\epsilon>0$ .
+Nevertheless, the value of this algorithm is mostly theoretical, since it relies on the enumeration of a number of elements which can be very large in practice.